 The agent’s experience and professionalism are also key elements to take in account in your decision – he will be the one representing your property.
 Before accepting an agent, browse his other listings to evaluate their general quality.
 A comprehensive description, a floorplan and other attention to details are features that are appreciated by buyers.
 Professional photos, most vital marketing element in a listing, will also considerably increase visit requests and ultimately, the number of purchase offers.
 The example bellow shows the importance of taking quality photos.

-Smartphone picture vs. professional picture by Nexvia
+Smartphone picture vs. professional picture

 Finally, your agent should be able to analyse the applicable “plan d’aménagement général”, the strategic urban planning document that dictates construction regulations in the area.
 He should therefore be aware of expansion or construction potential for your parcel, elements that can heavily influence a buyer’s decision.